kendricktang/connect_four/README.md

    for their first move, which column most frequently leads to that player winning the game?

-2. How many games has each nationality of player played?
+2. How many games has each nationality participated in?

 3. Marketing wants to send emails to players that have only played a single game.
 The email will be customized based on whether or not the player won,